Thursday, December 8, 2011

 Sweet and sour chutney made of dry prunes and tangy tamarind.
-Prunes are rich in dietary fibre, vitamin A and work as a perfect substitute for dates or khajur.
-This Khatti Meethi Chutney is perfect as a dip for samosas and pakodas.
-This Prune Chutney recipe is shared by my good friend Arti Kulkarni.
+Prunes are rich in dietary fiber, vitamin A and work as a perfect substitute for dates or khajur.
+This Khatti Meethi Chutney is perfect as a dip for samosas, pakodas and for Pani Puri.

 Ingredients: